jaindamini1111/markdown-portfolio/_includes/02-image.md

 ### Work Experience

+#### LexHeal - Data Analyst
+##### Bengaluru, Karnataka • 05/2020 - Present

+- Predicting seven-segment display using multiclass classification algorithm; Naïve Bayes, with an accuracy of 95%.

+- Using OCR, NLP and RegEx for document imaging.

+- Building corpus of 3000+ medical tests by web scraping.

+- Building dataset in Excel for Unsupervised Machine Learning; Clustering.

 #### United Airlines - Intern
 ##### Gurugram, Haryana • 08/2019 - 12/2019

-- Performing quality checks on market performance report being presented to stakeholders using the dashboard.
+- Performed quality checks on market performance report being presented to stakeholders using the dashboard.

-- Analyzing and transforming data leveraging tools such as SQLServer, Excel and develop and execute SQL scripts to update/add/delete the data for markets.
+- Analyzed and transformed data leveraging tools such as SQLServer, Excel and developed SQL scripts to update/add/delete the data for markets.

-- Quality check and user testing for data warehouse migration using python scripts and reporting to the concerned team.
+- Quality check and user testing for data warehouse migration by python scripts saved an estimated 3 hours.

-- Translating technical information into an intuitive format from scratch while complying with regulatory requirements in the documentation.
+- Translated technical information into an intuitive format from scratch while complying with regulatory requirements in the documentation.

 #### International Institute Of Information Technology - Intern